 As we have seen, we can do all of the mail retrieval outside of

-to the program or shell command you want to
+mu4e-get-mail-command to a shell command you want to use for retrieving

-use for retrieving mail.
-You can then get your e-mail using M-x
+You can then get your e-mail using M-x mu4e-update-mail-and-index, or

 You can kill the (foreground) update process with q.